echilaka1/buycoin/README.md

 Visit TEST URL (https://buycoin-github-ui.netlify.app/) to see the live version of the test.

+## How to stup your API key and username ##

+After creating API

+create a config.js on the root folder

+In the config file, enter your API key and username.
+You don't need any other code in this file:

+var config = {
+  TOKEN: "12345",
+  USER_NAME: "ire1234",
+};

+Once this is done you should be able to see the dynamic areas of the UI feeding from Github Graphql

 ## Coding Challenge

 Using the GraphQL GitHub API (https://developer.github.com/v4/explorer/), recreate your github profile page (the tab that lists your repositories).